openstack/neutron/doc/source/devref/rpc_callbacks.rst

 Caching mechanism
 '''''''''''''''''
-The version subset per object will be cached to avoid DB requests on every push given that we assume that all old agents are already registered at the time of upgrade.
+The version subset per object is cached to avoid DB requests on every push given that we assume that all old agents are already registered at the time of upgrade.

-Cached subset will be re-evaluated (to cut down the version sets as agents upgrade) after configured TTL.
+Cached subset is re-evaluated (to cut down the version sets as agents upgrade) after neutron.api.rpc.callbacks.version_manager.VERSIONS_TTL.

-As a fast path to update this cache on all neutron-servers when upgraded agents come up (or old agents revive after a long timeout or even a downgrade) the server registering the new status update will notify the other servers about the new consumer resource versions via cast.
+As a fast path to update this cache on all neutron-servers when upgraded agents come up (or old agents revive after a long timeout or even a downgrade) the server registering the new status update notifies the other servers about the new consumer resource versions via cast.

 All notifications for all calculated version sets must be sent, as non-upgraded